thinkful-ei-emu/AP-Capstone-Client/README.md

 ## Stack

-This is a fullstack app designed using React, CSS, Node, Express, and PostgreSQL.
+This is a fullstack app designed using React, CSS, Node, Express, PostgreSQL, and Mocha.

 ## Link to Live App: